ietf-wg-acme/acme/draft-ietf-acme-acme.md

 any signed request from the client to carry such a nonce.

-An ACME server provides nonces to clients using the Replay-Nonce header field, as specified below.
+An ACME server provides nonces to clients using the Replay-Nonce header field, as specified in {{replay-nonce}} below.
 The server MUST include a Replay-Nonce header field in every successful response to a POST request and SHOULD provide it in error responses as well.

-Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" header parameter, with contents as defined below.
+Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" header parameter, with contents as defined in
+{{nonce-nonce-jws-header-parameter}} below.
 As part of JWS verification, the ACME server MUST verify that the value of the "nonce" header is a value that the server previously provided in a Replay-Nonce header field.
 Once a nonce value has appeared in an ACME request, the server MUST consider it invalid, in the same way as a value it had never issued.

 When a server rejects a request because its nonce value was unacceptable (or not present), it MUST provide HTTP status code 400 (Bad Request), and indicate the